cirosantilli/git-tutorial/index.md

     git username@host:/path/to/repo

-Github git repo directories always end in `.git`, but this is just a convention.
-Also, in Github there is a single git user called git.
+GitHub git repo directories always end in `.git`, but this is just a convention.
+Also, in GitHub there is a single git user called git.

 Other methods of connection include:

-- HTTP over urls of type `http://`.
+- HTTP over URLs of type `http://`.
 Less efficient than the git protocol.
 - a git specific protocol with id `git://`.
 More efficient than HTTP since git specific, but also requires a more specialized server.